Expansion of the Tubular Products Business Value Chain

 Besides OCTG, oil and gas wells use various metal materials and equipment.
 Sumitomo Corporation acquired an equity stake in HOWCO, a manufacturer and distributor of oil and gas well-related equipment.
 This was done in order to expand the value chain further, to develop operations in the oilfield services sector, where the market is huge, and to aim for new operations conducive to the growth of pipe-related businesses.

 Based on long-term contracts with oil majors developed by its U.S. distributors and SCM contracts primarily focused on OCTG inventory control, Sumitomo Corporation established a business model for SCM operations.
 The model consists of a system capable of providing a broad range of OCTG services including purchasing, logistics, maintenance, and inventory management.

 To draw on know-how accumulated during the development process of that business model, Sumitomo Corporation launched a SCM promotion company specializing in the upgrading of operations for existing projects as well as the promotion and support of start-up SCM projects.
-This business model has so far been introduced in 12 countries with 21 contracts in regions including and beyond the United States such as West Africa, Sakhalin and India.
+This business model has so far been employed in more than 20 projects implemented in regions including and beyond the United States such as West Africa, Sakhalin and India.

 As described, the value chain of the tubular products business of Sumitomo Corporation has expanded—and continues to expand—globally, and its scale and quality of service is highly regarded by customers, including oil majors.
 Sumitomo Corporation also promotes value chain expansion with respect to products other than OCTG.
 It established a master distributor dealing with specialty tubular products in the United States as well as bases in the Middle East and Australia, which have grown to play a very important role in the global distribution market.
 Sumitomo Corporation continues to expand the value chain and further develop operations in the tubular products business where the opportunities align with and support the global strategy.